ayyssh/agentsstack-ai/content/_index.md

 #intro
 intro:
-  title: How Are We Doing It?
+  title: ""
   subtitle: Our Vision
   description: Your data is the only asset with a terminal value.
-Test and deploy, AI powered software (aka agents) to drive innovation and operational efficiency with robust governance and security.
+Deploy high value, ML/AI powered solutions (aka agents) to drive innovation and operational efficiency, with robust data governance and sovereignty.
   thumbnail: "/images/video-image.jpg"
   video_id: vocuu0RByMM